garygr2002/Rebalance/README.md

 A closure rebalancer is a specialized [Weight Rebalancer](#weight-rebalancer), and the software uses it for the last rebalanced account in any portfolio.
 In the section under [Weight Rebalancer](#weight-rebalancer), I discussed how the rebalancer overlays its weight table twice, once for the <b>Level 1</b> weights in the [Account File](#account-file), and a second time for all the weights in the [Detailed File](#detailed-file).
 Before making equity (stock) weight adjustments based on the high, last close, and today's values of the S&P 500, a closure rebalancer overlays the <b>Level 1</b> weights a third time.
 It does this by summing the <b>Level 1</b> weights that the user specified in the [Portfolio File](#portfolio-file).
 It multiplies each <b>Level 1</b> weight by the total balanceable value of the portfolio, then divides by the sum of the weights.
 Finally, the closure rebalancer subtracts the existing balances that ordinary [Weight Rebalancers](#weight-rebalancer) have already assigned to previous investment <b>Level 1</b> investment categories.
 Non-negative values become the new weights for the corresponding category.
 Negative values mean that the software has already assigned too much value to the category.
 The software enters zero for the weight instead, and writes information about the condition to its log file.

-After making the S&P 500 today versus S&P 500 last-close adjustment, the closure rebalancer performs the S&P 500 today versus S&P 500 high (see [-h sphg](#-high-sphg)) adjustment if the user has set the [Adjust from High](#adjust-from-high) flag in the corresponding row of the [Portfolio File](#portfolio-file).
+After making the S&P 500 today versus S&P 500 last-close adjustment, the closure rebalancer performs the S&P 500 today versus S&P 500 high (see [-h sphg](#-high-sphg)) adjustment if the user has set the [Increase at Zero](#increase-at-zero) percent delta in the corresponding row of the [Portfolio File](#portfolio-file).

 ### An Example